-Section 2210.004 defines insurable property for the purposes of eligibility for TWIA insurance as a structure located in the catastrophe area, built or repaired in compliance with appropriate building code specifications, and determined to be in an insurable condition.
-TWIA implemented several initiatives-including a segmented business model, risk visualization strategy, and a quality assurance and training program-in 2013 and 2014 to guarantee properties insured by the Association meet this definition.
+Texas Insurance Code Section 2210.004 defines insurable property for the purposes of eligibility for TWIA insurance as a structure located in the catastrophe area, built or repaired in compliance with appropriate building code specifications, and determined to be in an insurable condition as determined by additional criteria specified by the Association in the TWIA Plan of Operation.
+TWIA implemented several initiatives-including a segmented business model, risk visualization strategy, a quality assurance and training program, and an Agent and Vendor Services function-in 2013 and 2014 to guarantee properties insured by the Association meet this definition.